DipityBV/frontender.docs/documentation/introduction.md

 The revision of the page that is accessible to the frontend.
 It is stored in the Pages.public Collection (see: [Collections](/collection.html)).

 ###### Revision
-A version of a page.
+A previous version of a page.
 It is stored in the Pages Collection (see: [Collections](/collection.html)).
-A revision is a complete page definition that can be loaded and previewed in Frontender Desktop and Frontender Platform(using its uuid).
+A revision is a complete page definition that can be loaded and previewed in Frontender Desktop and Frontender Platform(using its UUID).
 A revision is not publicly accessible to the frontend.
 A revision is defined by a date and time.

 Revisions are managed in Frontender.